kestra-io/docs/content/docs/07.concepts/pebble.md

 > Note: we could have used `{{ inputs | jq(".data.value[1]") | first }}`, jq allows to parse any object in Kestra context.

-You can troubleshoot complex Pebble expressions using the [Eval Expression](../01.getting-started/07.ui.md) button in the outputs tab of a Flow execution.
+You can troubleshoot complex Pebble expressions using the Render Expression button in the outputs tab of a Flow execution page in the UI.
 It's helpful to validate how complex objects will be parsed.

 ## Using conditions in Pebble